Back

 Overview

 This course provides instruction on the operation and regulatory requirements for HTST and UHT pasteurization.
 It includes hands-on exercises and demonstrations designed to give participants practical skills in HTST system testing.
-The course meets the training requirement for dairy plant employees who participate in the NY State HTST Broken Seal Program (e.g., testing HTST equipment after repairs).
+The course meets the training requirement for dairy plant employees participating in the NY State HTST Broken Seal Program (e.g., testing HTST equipment after repairs).

 Basic Dairy Microbiology/Food Safety Participants Will:

-• Discuss the importance of pasteurization and sanitation procedures in controlling food borne pathogens and spoilage organisms associated with raw milk and dairy products.
+• Discuss the importance of pasteurization and sanitation procedures in controlling food-borne pathogens and spoilage organisms associated with raw milk and dairy products.

 Unit Operations in HTST; Participants Will:

-Regulatory Requirements and Testing of HTST Systems; Participants Will:
+Regulatory Requirements and Testing of HTST Systems: Participants Will:

 • Discover the general requirements and where to find specific regulatory information on the operation and testing of legal HTST pasteurization systems.